Early Bird SaleSave On 2026Find Your Trip

 Meals: Nil

 The buzz of pilgrims recede as you cross the Sil river via the medieval Mascaron bridge.
-Walk through landscapes full of vineyards and through small towns with beautiful wooden balconies, a long-standing architectural tradition, such as Toral de Merayo or Villavieja.
-You will ascend to Cornatel Castle, and enjoy unique views over the Bierzo valley before descending to the village of Borrenes.
-Walking: 22km/14mi, +550m / 1750ft
+Today's walk is through the Bierzo region, passing vineyards, small towns with beautiful wooden balconies, a long-standing architectural tradition, such as Toral de Merayo, and up to Villavieja.
+The stage has moderate gradients.
+You have the option of taking a detour to visit Cornatel Castle (the site of a medieval music festival in the last weekend in August) which offers wonderful views over the Bierzo valley before descending to the village of Borrenes.
+Walking: 21km/13.2mi, approx +/-550m/1805ft

 Meals: B

-A superb walk today to experience a UNESCO World Heritage listed cultural site.
-Departing Borrenes we recommend taking the detour to Las Médulas, an historic gold-mining site which was the most important gold mine in the Roman Empire.
-Now a UNESCO World Heritage Site, we recommend taking a short 4km/2.5mi circular route that goes through La Cuevona and La Cueva de la Encantada to explore the area.
+A superb walk today to discover a UNESCO World Heritage listed cultural site.
+Departing Borrenes we recommend taking the optional loop walk to Las Médulas, which was the most important gold mine in the Roman Empire.
+The detour is approx. 6km/3.8mi through La Cuevona and La Cueva de la Encantada, allowing you to explore the area.
 Searching for gold, the Romans developed hydraulic power techniques to tunnel into the mountainside.
-Abandoned after 200 years, the effect of the ancient technology is visible today, with the landscape noticeably affected exposing red clay eroded hillsides flanked by chestnut trees.
+Abandoned after 200 years, the impact of the ancient technology is visible today, with exposed red clay eroded hillsides flanked by chestnut trees.
 It's fascinating, and taking in the view of the hills from Orellán is highly recommended.
 The Camino continues with a descent to Puente de Domingo Flórez.
-Walking: 15-19km/9-11.9mi, +350m/1150 ft
+Walking: 15-19km/9-11.9mi, +350m/1150ft, -500m/1640ft

 Meals: B

 Today you leave Castile and Leon and enter Galicia, following the flow of the River Sil.
-Starting with an ascent past an old hydroelectric facility, the way is undulating along the valley.
-There are impressive countryside views and you'll see the rural Galician architecture of beautiful black slate roofs.
+Starting with an ascent past an old hydroelectric facility, the way is undulating along the valley and some short, steep climbs.
+Enjoy impressive countryside views and the rural Galician architecture of beautiful black slate roofs.
 Mediterranean vegetation alternates with vineyards of the DO Valdeorras, a characteristic wine that is aged in 'Covas' (caves).
-The town of Sobradelo is a perfect lunch spot before continuing on a level route to O Barco and your hotel.
-Walking: 18km/11 mi, +144m /475 ft
+The town of Sobradelo is a perfect lunch spot before continuing on a level route to O Barco de Valdeorras and your hotel.
+Walking: 18km/11 mi, +340m/1115ft, -400m/1312ft

 Meals: B

 The trail continues along the Sil River Valley with impressive views, and wine will continue to be the star of this stage.
 Vilamartín de Valdeorras has a large number of underground wineries, easily identified by the chimneys that emerge from the surface.
-Make your way to A Rúa, where evidence of Roman civilisation can be found including Cigarrosa Bridge which crosses the Sil river.
-You will also discover the charming village of Os Albaredos, with beautiful stone houses then descend to the river until you reach Montefurado, from where a transfer will take you to your accommodation in A Rúa.
-Walking: 24km/15mi, +158m/520ft
+The terrain is flat along the river as you make your way to Rúa de Valdeorras, where evidence of Roman civilisation can be found including Cigarrosa Bridge which crosses the Sil river.
+The stretch from A Rúa de Valdeorras to Montefurado is undulating as you enter the Ribeira Sacra.
+Pass the charming village of Os Albaredos, with its beautiful stone houses, then descend to the river until you reach Montefurado, from where a transfer will take you to your accommodation in A Rúa.
+Walking: 24km/15mi, approx +/-360m/1180ft

 Meals: B

-This morning (8.30am) a transfer takes you back to Montefurado to continue walking.
-Start the day ascending along paths with great views, including of the of the Sil River entering the Montefurado tunnel.
+This morning (8.30am) a transfer takes you back to Montefurado to continue walking, following the Sil river.
+Start the day ascending along paths with great views, including of the river and the Sierra del Caurel.
 From the Novaes Castle you will walk along the old Camino Real, on tracks left by carriages in the Middle Ages.
-After reaching the highest point of the stage you will find the valley of Quiroga, where vineyards and olive groves abound.
+After reaching the highest point of the stage (approx 450m) you will find the valley of Quiroga, where vineyards and olive groves abound.
 Descend to the village of Quiroga for overnight.
-Walking: 17km/10.5mi, +450m/1476ft
+Walking: 17km/10.5mi, approx +/-450m/1476ft

 Meals: B